alexandrulazar11/Musicalog/README.md

 add swagger \
 controller returns Flux or Mono as a Reactive value to maintain the non-blocking nature of the application.
 However, it can be changed to return the actual values if it needs to.

-### Running MongoDB in a Docker Container:
+### Running Musicalog:

+Make sure to build the application beforehand:

+./gradlew clean build

 Within the root folder of this application, run this:

 docker-compose up -d

-This will start the docker container locally with the MongoDB application.
+This will start 2 docker containers locally with both the MongoDB and the application.
 You can check by running:

 docker ps

-To stop it, you can run this:
+To stop them, you can run this:

 docker-compose down